-- Workforce for the future Roll out a programme to help raise school-aged children's digital literacy - Simplifying the Digital Offer Seek further devolution of digital skills provision - 2.20 To support the launch (led by the Employment and Skills Committee), 7 officials from DCMS visited West Yorkshire.
-Cllr Lewis, Chair of the Employment and Skills Committee, and Mark Roberts, LEP Chair, chaired a series of meetings with DCMS, WYCA officers, and diverse stakeholders across the region. - 2.21 The sessions included a roundtable on the Tech Ecosystem and strengths and challenges of the West Yorkshire ecosystem.
-This included representatives from Al Tech North, British Business Bank, Mercia, Diverse & Equal, Women in Leeds Digital, Space Hub Yorkshire, Future Transformation, digital SMEs, and the Combined Authority's Growth Service.
+- Launch a region-wide Digital Skills Campaign to inspire excitement in digital careers and increase uptake of digital skills provision - Seek further devolution of digital skills provision - 2.20 To support the launch (led by the Employment and Skills Committee), 7 officials from DCMS visited West Yorkshire.
+Cllr Lewis, Chair of the Employment and Skills Committee, and Mark Roberts, LEP Chair, chaired a

-- 2.22 A further session took place with high-profile tech businesses in the region, hosted at Cognizant's new offices.
+- series of meetings with DCMS, WYCA officers, and diverse stakeholders across the region. - 2.21 The sessions included a roundtable on the Tech Ecosystem and strengths and challenges of the West Yorkshire ecosystem.
+This included representatives from Al Tech North, British Business Bank, Mercia, Diverse & Equal, Women in Leeds Digital, Space Hub Yorkshire, Future Transformation, digital SMEs, and the Combined Authority's Growth Service. - 2.22 The sessions included a roundtable on the Tech Ecosystem and strengths and challenges of the West Yorkshire ecosystem.
+This included representatives from AI Tech North, British Business Bank, Mercia, Diverse & Equal, Women in Leeds Digital, Space Hub Yorkshire, Future Transformation, digital SMEs, and the Combined Authority's Growth Service. - 2.23 A further session took place with high-profile tech businesses in the region, hosted at Cognizant's new offices.
 Attendees included Mphasis, Production Park, EXA, Panintelligence, Sky, SkyBet, Kirklees Local TV, Amazon Web Services, IBM, Leeds Digital Festival.
 This meeting considered the strengths of the tech sector in the region, and how a Local Digital Partnership might add value to existing activity.
-The conclusion was that a Local Digital Partnership should try not to duplicate, but instead to simplify, connect and amplify. - 2.23 Throughout the day, DCMS officials commented that they were inspired by what our region has to offer, particularly noting our extraordinary stakeholders.
-It was clear throughout the day that we are a proactive and collaborative region, keen to build on the successful relationship to date with DCMS, and a fantastic place for digital. - 2.24 One of the results of the DCMS visit was an agreement between DCMS, Cognizant, WYCA and Lloyds, to host a 'female tech leaders dinner' to coincide with International Women's Day.
-The aim of this is to convene role models, to open discussions on barriers and opportunities for women in tech, and to promote the session to align with the aims of the Local Digital Partnership.
+The conclusion was that a Local Digital Partnership should try not to duplicate, but instead to simplify, connect and amplify. - 2.24 Throughout the day, DCMS officials commented that they were inspired by what our region has to offer, particularly noting our extraordinary stakeholders.
+It was clear throughout the day that we are a proactive and collaborative region, keen to build on the successful relationship to date with DCMS, and a fantastic place for digital.